chanzuckerberg/cellxgene-census/README.md

 *Coming soon*

-## Questions, feedback and issue
+## Questions, feedback and issues

-(P0) Header: Questions, feedback, issues.
-It should contain:
-Question guidelines – formal questions add as github issue, quick&dirty go to the slack channel.
-Feature request guidelines – link to airtable form Issue guidelines – add as github issue
-Any other feedback – soma@chanzuckerberg.com
+- Questions: we encourage you to ask questions via [github issues](https://github.com/chanzuckerberg/cell-census/issues).
+Alternatively, for quick support you can join the C[ZI Science Community](https://join-cellxgene-users.herokuapp.com/) on Slack and join the `#cell-census-users` channel
+- Bugs: please submit a [github issue](https://github.com/chanzuckerberg/cell-census/issues).
+- Feature requests: please submit requests using this [form](https://airtable.com/shrVV1g0d6nvBoQYu).
+- Security issue: if you believe you have found a security issue, we would appreciate notification.
+Please send an email to <security@chanzuckerberg.com>.
+- You can send any other feedback to <soma@chanzuckerberg.com>

 ## Coming soon

-(P0) Header: Coming soon
-It should contain:
-What’s next in our roadmap: modeling at scale Important areas of research not currently implemented:
+- R support!
+- We are currently working on creating the tooling necessary to perform data modeling at scale with seamless of integration of the Cell Census and [PyTorch](https://pytorch.org/).
+- To increase the usability of the Cell Census for research, in 2023 and 2024 we are planing to explore the following areas :
-Organism-wide normalization
+   - Organism-wide normalization
-Organism-wide embeddings
+   - Organism-wide embeddings
-Smart subsampling
+   - Smart subsampling

 ## Contribute

-(P0) Header: How to contribute
-An eng should complete this
+*Coming soon.*

 ## Projects and tools using the Cell Census

-(P1) Project using the Cell Census: How to contribute A list of projects utilizing the Cell Census
+If you are interested in listing a project here, please reach out to us at <soma@chanzuckerberg.com>

 ## Reuse

 The contents of this Github repository are freely available for reuse under the [MIT license](https://opensource.org/licenses/MIT).
-Data in the CZ Cell Census are available for re-use under the [CC-BY license](https://creativecommons.org/licenses/by/4.0/).
+Data in the Cell Census are available for re-use under the [CC-BY license](https://creativecommons.org/licenses/by/4.0/).

-## Security

-If you believe you have found a security issue, we would appreciate notification.
-Please send email to <security@chanzuckerberg.com>.

-### Code of Conduct
+## Code of Conduct

 This project adheres to the Contributor Covenant [code of conduct](https://github.com/chanzuckerberg/.github/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to <opensource@chanzuckerberg.com>.